Aunt Sarah’s Falls

 Directions – Take Rt.
 14 south towards Montour Falls and the waterfall will be visible on the right (west) just before hitting the village.
+Be mindful of traffic.
+Many vehicles slow down to see the falls.
+Many speed right through.
 Pull off into the parking area to the left (across from the falls).

 Or use Google Directions.

 Parking: There is a small, dedicated parking area across the street from the falls.